JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 ## References

 1. Bain, R., K. Glasziou, M. Neibaur, and F. Wright.
-"The Science Content of The Urantia Book."
+“The Science Content of The Urantia Book.”
 (The Brotherhood of Man Library, 1991)
-2. Glasziou, K. "Science, Anthropology, and Archaeology in The Urantia Book."
+2. Glasziou, K. “Science, Anthropology, and Archaeology in The Urantia Book.”
 (The Brotherhood of Man Library, 1996)

 # Radii of the Electron and Proton.

-"If the mass of matter should be magnified until that of an electron equaled one tenth of an ounce, then were the size to be proportionately magnified, the volume of such an electron would become as large as the earth."
+“If the mass of matter should be magnified until that of an electron equaled one tenth of an ounce, then were the size to be proportionately magnified, the volume of such an electron would become as large as the earth.”
 (Paper 42, Sect.
 6, p.
 477)

 I've often wondered how many Urantia Book readers went to the trouble of working through the sums and then put their answer to one side in puzzlement.
 For it was not until about 1990 that this statement started to make any sense.